Battle of Tientsin: Battle

 The allies had underestimated the capability of the Chinese forces at the beginning of the siege, thinking that foreign troops could easily brush aside Chinese forces.
 They turned out to be wrong, in the face of fierce Chinese resistance.

-On 13 July 1900, the allied force to assault the walled city of Tientsin consisted of about 6,900 soldiers: 2,500 Russians, 2,000 Japanese, 900 Americans, 800 British, 600 French, and 100 Germans and Austrians.
+On 13 July 1900, the allied force to assault the walled city of Tianjin consisted of about 6,900 soldiers: 2,500 Russians, 2,000 Japanese, 900 Americans, 800 British, 600 French, and 100 Germans and Austrians.
 The challenge was substantial.
-The walls of Tientsin were 20 ft high and 16 ft thick.
+The walls of Tianjin were 20 ft high and 16 ft thick.
 The Chinese had about 12,000 soldiers within the city or in nearby forts.
 They were well-armed with artillery, machine guns, and modern rifles.
 To reach the city wall, the allied troops would have to cross more than a mile (2 km) of flat, unwooded terrain, dotted with farmhouses and swamps and crossed by canals and causeways.
 An American soldier surveying the scene said that "had a formidable enemy defended the Chinese position the attacking column would have been annihilated."

 The plan of the allies was to storm the city on two sides: British, American, Japanese and French troops would attack the South Gate; Russian and German troops would attack the East Gate.
 Herbert Hoover, who was based in the city as a mining engineer, agreed to guide the Allied forces through the local terrain.
 Early in the morning of 13 July 1900, Hoover with the US Marines guided the three columns of British, American, Japanese and French troops to the approaches to the South Gate.
-When the lead troops came under fire, Hoover was permitted to withdraw from the action and return to Tientsin where the civilian population was waiting to be evacuated to the Taku (Dagu) Forts.
-However, Hoover and his wife, Lou Henry Hoover, remained in Tientsin to care for the wounded.
+When the lead troops came under fire, Hoover was permitted to withdraw from the action and return to Tianjin where the civilian population was waiting to be evacuated to the Taku (Dagu) Forts.
+However, Hoover and his wife, Lou Henry Hoover, remained in Tianjin to care for the wounded.